bioidiap/bob.ip.base/doc/guide.rst

   >>> lbp_local = lbp_extractor ( cropped_image, (69, 62) )
   >>> # print the binary representation of the LBP
   >>> print(bin ( lbp_local ))
-  0b11110000
+  0b1111000

 or you can extract the LBP features for all pixels in the image.
-In this case you need to get the required shape of the output image:
+In this case you need to get the required shape of the output image using the :py:class:`bob.ip.base.LBP` feature extractor:

 .. doctest:: iptest
   :options: +NORMALIZE_WHITESPACE